dmitry-khmara/cko-test/README.md

 ## 2. Solution Structure

-My goal was to separate business and operational concerns so that the solution would be easily to modify without introducing unexpected side effects.
-I've opted in for using MediatR for separating commands and queries, as well as to support events.
-That allowed to build the solution around in-memory messaging, which, if needed, would allow for easy separation of capabilities into independently deployed services.
+My goal was to separate business, coordination, and infrastructure concerns so that the solution would be easily to modify without introducing unexpected side effects.
+I've opted for using MediatR to separat commands and queries, as well as to support events.
+That allowed to build the solution around in-memory messaging, which, if needed, would allow to easily slice system capabilities into independently deployed services.

 Solution is divided in separate projects in order to maintain loose coupling between various concerns: